kartikwar/starter-hugo-academic/content/home/conferences.md

 headless: true

 # Order that this section appears on the page.
-weight: 2
+weight: 3

-title: Selected Research in Progress
+title: Research in Progress
 subtitle: ""

 content: